weaponsforge/math/README.md

 Simple math operations for testing publishing to the NPM registry from [totaltypescript](https://www.totaltypescript.com/how-to-create-an-npm-package).

+This repository contains hands-on practice set up for:

+- A TypeScript project with the latest settings
+- Prettier, which both formats your code and checks that it's formatted correctly
+- `@arethetypeswrong/cli`, which checks that your package exports are correct
+- `tsup`, which compiles your TypeScript code to JavaScript
+- `vitest`, which runs your tests
+- GitHub Actions, which runs your CI process
+- Changesets, which versions and publishes your package

 ## Steps

 Summary of creating the code repository and other setup from [totaltypescript](https://www.totaltypescript.com/how-to-create-an-npm-package).